alephdata/aleph/docs/mappings.md

 ```

 - MAPPING NAME: A string to identify this mapping.
-Is used with `aleph loaddataset` to load entities from a set of tables.
+Is used with `aleph bulkload` to load entities from a set of tables.
 - LABEL: The name of the source.
 - INFO_URL: The source url.
 - CATEGORY: What kind of record the source provides (company, land, etc.)
 - ROLES: User roles that are permitted to access this information.
 When no credentials are required, ‘guest’ suffices.
 - QUERIES: The database operations that construct entities and links from DB records.

-### Queries
+## Queries

 A basic query specifies an entity to build out of the data in a given table.
 We can extend this operation by adding additional tables and filters, and by identifying links between different entities.
 Entities and links have schemas specified in `aleph/schema.yaml` (such as Entity, LegalEntity, Company, Directorship, etc.) that provide structure for the objects and relations that we're interested in loading.